-It is recommended that a minimum clearance of 4 in (10.2 cm) be provided on the side of the water heater for servicing and maintenance of the combination temperature and pressure relief valve.
+It is recommended that a minimum clearance of four (4) inches (10.2 cm) be provided on the side of the water heater for servicing and maintenance of the combination temperature and pressure relief valve.

-This water heater MUST be installed indoors, out of the wind and weather.
+This water heater MUST be installed indoors out of the wind and weather.